nullpomino/nullpomino/readme_en.txt

 You can select which rule to use in the CONFIG>RULE SELECT screen.
 You can create your own rule by using Rule Editor.

-(Default Rule)   : The default rule.
-It's not good for most players so I recommend you to select other rule.
 AVALANCHE        : A rule used to play AVALANCHE type games.
 CLASSIC0         : A classic rule that many Japanese players played like a monkey.
 Best suitable for RETRO MANIA mode.
 CLASSIC0-68K     : CLASSIC0 with reverse rotation.